Skip to main content

 Gas stations and convenience stores are prime targets for criminal activities like shoplifting, armed robbery and petty theft.
 With large sums of money on-site, goods on display and some stores operating overnight with limited security systems, security threats are a major concern.

-Figures published by the FBI in 2020 reveal convenience stores and gas stations to be the 4th and 7th most common locations for violent crime in the US.
+Figures published by the FBI in 2022 reveal convenience stores and gas stations account for 4.5% of all reported violent crime in the US.
 This data highlights the continued importance of smart and adaptive security measures to ensure the safety of these businesses.

 While completely eliminating criminality may not be possible, developing appropriate physical and digital security solutions can help deter and address the most common threats.
 To help business owners create effective security solutions, this article explores the importance of gas station security and provides actionable advice for developing reliable business security systems.